 In this paper, we introduce mobile crowd-sensing into vehicular network to produce a vehicle-based crowd sensing network.
-Due to the quality of crowd-sensing is extraordinarily sensitive to the location of participants, so we take full advantage of predictable mobility pattern of public transport buses which traveling route is scheduled.
+Due to the quality of crowd-sensing is extraordinarily sensitive to the location of participants, so we take full advantage of predictable mobility pattern of public transport buses whose traveling route is scheduled.
 In this scenario, we need to address a crucial problem of the selection of vehicle to participate in urban sensing for maximizing spatiotemporal coverage.
-We have proven that the problem of selecting vehicles under a given constraint sensing reward for maximizing spatiotemporal coverage is NP-hard.
-Then we present the ECQA which aims to select an optimal vehicles collection for maximizing the spatiotemporal coverage by taking the current and future positions into account of each vehicle.
-Moreover, though the theoretical analysis and a series of simulation on real T-Drive trajectory dataset, we prove that the ECQA can achieve a performance guarantee is still greater than 1-1/e of optimum and obtain better performance than alternative algorithm.
+We have proved that the problem of selecting vehicles under a given constraint sensing reward for maximizing spatiotemporal coverage is NP-hard.
+Then we propose the ECQA which aims to select an optimal vehicles collection for maximizing the spatial-temporal coverage by taking the current and future positions into account of each vehicle.
+Moreover, through the theoretical analysis and a series of simulation on real T-Drive trajectory dataset, it is demonstrated that the ECQA can achieve a performance guarantee is still greater than 1-1/e of optimum and obtain better performance than alternative algorithm.

 [1] Xiao M, Wu J, Huang L, et al. Online Task Assignment for Crowdsensing in Predictable Mobile Social Networks[J].
 IEEE Transactions on Mobile Computing, 2017, PP(99):1-1.